 To fine-tune your skills, you'll undertake a research lab project based at our internationally renowned Centre for Stem Cell Biology.
 Here you will gain experience of the latest human embryonic stem cell techniques.
 The associated literature review also provides training in a range of transferable skills pertinent to future careers in academia or industry.
 Through seminars, we encourage you to develop an understanding of the ethical and legal issues associated with the field.

 You'll also benefit from our modern research laboratories and equipment.
 These include purpose-built facilities for drosophila, zebrafish, chick and mouse genetics and for molecular physiology.
 Other facilities provide all the tools you'll need to examine and analyse a range of cellular structures.
 We have an electron and a light microscopy centre, a PCR robotics facility, a flow cytometry unit and a dedicated RNAi Screening facility.

-Entry Criteria: First class Honours Degree in a Biomedical subject.
+Entry Criteria: Upper 2:1 Honours Degree in a Biomedical subject.

 Course dates: Starting late September

 The course is split into two equal semesters.
 Modules are undertaken to the value of 180 credits:

 - 90 credits of taught modules, including practicals and lectures.
 This is complemented by an extensive research project and a literature review worth 90 credits.

 - core research project and literature review (90 credits)

 - core critical analysis and ethics and public awareness of science modules (30 credits)

 - choice of 2 lecture-based modules (30 credits)